 The Center for OCD, Anxiety and Related Disorders (COARD), with support from the Brooke Professorship and the McKnight Brain Institute at UF, offers funding for pilot projects for trainees and junior faculty who are members of COARD and participating laboratories.
 Up to $25,000 per proposal is available.
-The aim of this funding is to promote pilot research that will lead to future R01 type applications/awards.
-Up to $50,000 per year is available.
+The aim of this funding is to promote pilot research in the field of OCD, anxiety, and related disorders (e.g. hoarding disorder, tic disorders, PTSD, grooming disorders, and body dysmorphic disorder) that will lead to future R01 type applications/awards.
+Applications that are not relevant to this content area will not be considered.
+Up to $75,000 per year is available.

 Membership in COARD or participating laboratory (e.g., PGENES, FEAR lab, etc)

 Assistant professors, postdoctoral fellows, graduate students, medical students, and residents will be given priority—associate professors may also be funded with sufficient rationale.